 Jacobs Cottage is situated right in the heart of the picturesque fishing village of Port Isaac, full of character and charm, a first floor reception room, low ceilings and quirky features, yet still managing to sleep 6, this cottage is a superb holiday destination.
+One of our many dog friendly cottages.

 from the calendar below